-What is Keyword Research?
+What Is Keyword Research?

-Keyword research is important for SEO for many reasons:
+Keyword research is important for SEO because:

 - Without analyzing the potential of a keyword, you don’t know if it’s a keyword you want to rank for.